-At Huntington Community Primary School, we are excited to announce that we are using a new P.E. scheme to deliver the curriculum.
-'Get Set 4 P.E.' helps us to deliver fun, engaging and exciting P.E. lessons, from nursery to year 6.
+At Huntington Community Primary School, we have adopted 'Get Set 4 P.E.' as our scheme of work, to deliver fun, engaging and exciting P.E. lessons, from Nursery to Year 6.

 Get Set 4 P.E. ensures an appropriate balance, distribution and progression of work across each sport.
 It allows activities to be delivered that build upon children's prior learning - the children are increasingly challenged as they progress through the years.

 To see our long term plan and progression of skills and key vocabulary documents, please scroll to the bottom of this page (under 'files to download').